everleepham/bank-antiscam-app/doc/authentication_test.md

 ## Notes

+- Make sure the Mongo database is empty before the tests
 - These tests use mock device logs with randomized MAC addresses and IPs.
 - Tests check HTTP status, JSON response fields (`score`, `flag`, `warning`, `error`).
 - The scoring thresholds and warning messages are configurable on the backend.